IamTheFij/alfred-yubico-auth/README.md

 This workflow allows quick searching and filling, and copying of OTP codes from a supported Yubikey.

+So far, it has been tested with a Yubikey NEO on a MacBook Pro running macOS Catalina.
+I have no other devices to test with, but bug reports and patches may still be reviewed.

 ## Building

 Building requires [`mage`](https://magefile.org/)